hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 Triton Inference server supports deployment of any AI model from multiple deep learning and machine learning frameworks, including TensorRT, TensorFlow, PyTorch, ONNX, OpenVINO, Python, RAPIDS FIL, and more.
 Triton delivers optimized performance for many query types, including real time, batched, ensembles and audio/video streaming.
 To learn more about Triton Inference server, refer to the References section at the end of the post.

-HPE GreenLake for MLOps platform allows customers to host their favorite cloud native applications say Mlflow, Minio, etc.
+HPE GreenLake for ML Ops platform allows customers to host their favorite cloud native applications say Mlflow, Minio, etc.

 **Pre-requisite**

 * An active service subscription to HPE GreenLake for ML Ops
-* MLOps project has been created by MLOps admin and user is able to launch to ECP Portal with MLOps Project Member Role role
+* ML Ops project has been created by ML Ops admin and user is able to launch to HPE Ezmeral Runtime Enterprise with ML Ops Project Member Role role
 * Access credentials to any S3 based object storage is available
 * Triton Inference Server container image accessible either through on-prem registry (eg Harbor) or public registry accessible.